brendangeck/semantic-release-kaniko/docs/configuration.md

 ### cacheRepo

 This flag specifies a repository to use as a cache.
-If not provided, one will be inferred from the destination.
-When prefixed with 'oci:', the repository will be written in OCI image layout format at the path provided.

 **.releaserc:**